Back to Blog

 Notion: Collaboration-First Documentation

 Notion took a different approach: everything lives in the cloud, blocks replace files, and sharing is built into the foundation.
-It's the default choice for team wikis and collaborative documentation.
+It is the default choice for team wikis and collaborative documentation.

 Why Teams Choose Notion